Sujan-Roy/Useful-Git-Commands/README.md

 |  git checkout -- [file-name.txt]	| Discard changes to a file   |

 # Merging Command
+Once your branch development is finished and fully functional, the last task is to merge it with the parent branch (dev or master) using the git merge command.

+The git merge command combines the commits from your feature branch into the dev (or master) branch, effectively integrating your changes.
+To ensure a successful merge, make sure you are currently on the branch you want to merge your feature branch into.

 | Command | Description |
 | --- | --- |